 Peer to peer payments are also available with some wallets, while others allow ATM withdrawals.
 All users need to do is confirm their identity, through the likes of a password, fingerprint, or facial recognition amongst other verifications.

-Digital wallets are used for more than transactions though; tickets, boarding passes, vouchers and loyalty cards are just some of the other documents that can be stored.
-No carrying around a stash of printouts and tickets before travelling, and no more hoping your worn-out high street coffee shop card will still collect points.
+Digital wallets are used for more than transactions though; tickets, boarding passes, vouchers, and loyalty cards are just some of the other documents that can be stored.
+No carrying around a stash of printouts and tickets before travelling, and no more hoping your worn-out loyalty card from your favourite cafe will still collect points.
 This builds real brand affinity between you and your customers, as people use the wallets for all areas of life.

 What’s behind the big boom?

-When we look at the benefits for you and your customers, it’s easy to see why they are being chosen more and more over physical cards.
-All offer a safe, smooth customer experience.
-Created specifically for commerce today, they are generally equipped with the latest security and authentication features.
-So it’s not only easier to pay, but safer too.
+When we look at the benefits for businesses and consumers, it’s easy to see why they are being chosen more and more over physical cards.
+Digital wallets offer a safe and smooth customer experience.
+Created specifically for commerce today, tokenisation ensures that the customer's payment information is never shared directly.
+Instead, a unique payment token, accompanied by a cryptogram that expires after one use, makes the chances of a fraudulent payment low.

-Let’s deep dive into the most popular wallets in the UK.
+Let’s dive into the most popular wallets in Australia.

-Apple Pay is great for retailers and businesses relying on high frequency orders, such as food delivery companies and coffee shops.
+Apple Pay is great for retailers and businesses relying on high frequency orders, such as food delivery companies and cafes.
 Having it available via app or website immediately boosts conversion rates.
-This could be due to the fact that shoppers don’t need to leave the page to pay - a real perk for them and yourself.
-Plus authorisation rates are high thanks to strong authentication and secure storage.
+This could be due to the fact that shoppers don’t need to leave the page to pay – a real perk for them and yourself.
+Plus, authorisation rates are high thanks to strong authentication and secure storage.

 Attract Chinese shoppers

-You also need to keep non-British consumers - residing in the UK, visiting or shopping online - in mind when it comes to offering an equally appealing buying process.
+It's important to keep non-Australian consumers – residing in Australia, visiting, or shopping online – in mind when it comes to offering an equally appealing payment journey.
 Luckily, there are some key players in the wallet world that stand out from the crowd, and are definitely worth integrating.